 - a.
 No further action is required under this policy.
 In this case a confidential record of the case will be kept by the Principal. - b.
 Internal action is required.
 The appropriate intervention will be determined by agreement between relevant staff members, which should be supportive in nature.
 As above, a confidential record will be kept. - c.
 An external referral is required.
-Depending on the nature of the concern, there are two routes available: - i.
+Depending on the nature of the concern, there are two routes available:

+- i.
 Referral to the Police if there is evidence to suggest that a criminal act may be committed or has been committed: or - ii.
-Referral to the Regional Prevent Co-Ordinator or to the Channel Programme (a multi-agency panel established as part of the Prevent agenda to identify and provide support to individuals who are at risk of being drawn into terrorism).
+Referral to Prevent.